5g-media/incubator-openwhisk-runtime-python/core/python3DSAction/README-gpu.md

 ### Labeling GPU nodes

-For each GPU node you want to invoke actions, execute: `kubectl label nodes <GPU_NODE_NAME> python3dscudaaction=true`
+For each GPU node that you want to invoke the actions at, execute: `kubectl label nodes <GPU_NODE_NAME> python3dscudaaction=true`

-This tells OpenWhisk to deploy actions with kind `python3dscudaaction@selector` on Kubernetes GPU nodes that you have just labeled
+This will cause OpenWhisk to deploy actions with kind `python3dscudaaction@selector` on Kubernetes GPU nodes that you have just labeled.